cifanip/quantitative-finance/cases/04_hidden_markov_models/index.md

 \end{bmatrix}
 $$

 and a given initial probability vector $\pi$.
 The interpretation is as follows.
-In the first row of matrix $A$ we set a higher probability that state $1$ is followed by the same state, rather than by state $2$.
-Analogously for the second row.
+In the first row of matrix $A$, the probability of remaining in state $1$ is set higher than the probability of transitioning to state $2$.
+An analogous interpretation holds for the second row.
+In the first row of matrix $B$, higher probabilities are assigned to positive returns when the underlying state is $1$.
+Conversly, in the seocond row of matrix $B$, with higher probabilities are associated with negative returns when the underlying state is $2$.
+From this construction we understand state $1$ and $2$ as bull and bear market regimes, respectively.
+Of course, in reality there is little a priori knowledge of what the state should represent; rather, their interpretation emerges from the estimated model.